Want a surefire way to engage your subscribers and get them to open your emails? Make ’em laugh. A humorous subject line is a great motivator.

 So, how do you write funny subject lines?
 Since hiring Amy Schumer or John Oliver is probably out of the question, you’ll have to channel your own inner comedian.
 Don’t worry; we’ll help you find your funny bone.
-We have four tips to help you create chuckle-worthy subject lines.
-Before we start, here are some funny subject lines to use as inspiration:
+We have four tips that will make it easier to create chuckle-worthy subject lines.
+But, before we start, here are some funny subject lines to use as inspiration:

 - OpenTable: Licking your phone never tasted so good